raneamri/nextop/README.md

 ![Processlist](https://github.com/raneamri/nextop/blob/main/img/processlist.png)

-The top left section "Filters" allows the user to ommit unwanted messages and/or find specific messages.
-The way the filter works is by looking for the entered substring in the "Message".
-These filters can be switch from case sensitive to insensitive in configs.
+The "Filters" section in the top left corner enables users to omit unwanted messages or search for specific messages based on substrings.
+The case sensitivity of filters can be adjusted in configurations.
+To filter for multiple items, separate them with commas.

-A group filter is present below these.
-This allows you to only display a specific group.
+A group filter is available below the filters, allowing users to display processes specific to a particular group.

-To quickly remove all filters, simply press \, and to remove solely group filters, use /.
+To clear all filters quickly, press backslash "\", and to remove only group filters, use the forward slash "/".

 ### InnoDB Dashboard
-InnoDB Dashboard primarily shows data from the InnoDB engine.
-Note that if a pie chart doesn't render, the value is 0%.
-I'm not sure yet if this is an issue with termdash or my program but I'm looking to fix this soon.
+The InnoDB Dashboard provides essential data from the InnoDB engine, including pie charts that represent statistics.
+If a pie chart does not render and shows 0%, it may be an issue with termdash or the program, and we are actively working to resolve it.

 ![InnoDBDashboard](https://github.com/raneamri/nextop/blob/main/img/innodb.png)

 ### Memory Dashboard
+The Memory Dashboard presents memory-related statistics.

 ![MemoryDashboard](https://github.com/raneamri/nextop/blob/main/img/memory.png)

 ### Error Log
-In the top right section of the interface "Statistics" is a line graph which will show change in log types, where:
-- blue line = system count
-- yellow line = warning count
-- red line = error count
-This data is non-historical and the graph is reset upon leaving the page.

-The bottom section "Log" displays all retrieved logs from the database and color codes them.

 ![ErrorLog](https://github.com/raneamri/nextop/blob/main/img/error.png)

 ### Lock Log
-Coming very soon!

 ### Plugins
 Coming less soon.